plone/training/plone_training_config/instructions.rst

 * installs various packages needed for Plone-development
 * downloads and unpacks the unified installer for Plone
 * runs the unified installer for Plone.
+* copy the eggs to a location we use in the training
+* clones the training-buildout into /vagrant/buildout
+* builds the plone there using the eggs from the buildout-cache

 .. note::